ksherman/kds-site-gatsby/src/posts/2010-03-02-but-all-i-can-do-is-speak-from-the-heart.md

 \___\___\___\___\___\___\___\___\___\___\___\___\___\___\___\___\___\___\___\___\___\___\___\___\___\___\___\___\___\___\___\___

 Let me know what you think.
-I&#8217;m by no means a video expert or professional, just takin&#8217; a stab at something new.
-I&#8217;d write more, but I&#8217;m super tired.
+I'm by no means a video expert or professional, just takin' a stab at something new.
+I'd write more, but I'm super tired.
 Long day.

 Oh, and I love the duo of Adobe After Effects and Adobe Premiere Pro.
-I &#8216;lol&#8217; at Final Cut Studio.
+I &#8216;lol' at Final Cut Studio.

 Peace
-&#8211; KS
+– KS

-Today&#8217;s title comes from the song &#8220;You Gotta Believe&#8221; by The Rocket Summer from his latest album Of Men and Angels.
+Today's title comes from the song "You Gotta Believe" by The Rocket Summer from his latest album Of Men and Angels.
 I just downloaded this album this afternoon and I absolutely love it!

  [1]: http://vimeo.com/9937211
  [2]: http://vimeo.com/user1031377